elixir-europe/rdmkit/pages/national_resources/no_resources.md

       Your_tasks: [data_analysis]
     url: https://documentation.sigma2.no/hpc_machines/hardware_overview.html
   - name: Norwegian Research and Education Cloud (NREC)
-    description: NREC is an Infrastructure-as-a-Service (IaaS) project between the University of Bergen and the University of Oslo, with additional contributions from NeIC (Nordic e-Infrastructure Collaboration) and Uninett., commonly referred to as a cloud infrastructure An IaaS is a self-service infrastructure where you spawn standardised servers and storage instantly, as needed, from a given resource quota.
+    description: NREC (formerly known as UH-IaaS) is a collaboration project between the University of Bergen and the University of Oslo, with additional contributions from NeIC (Nordic e-Infrastructure Collaboration) and Uninett.
+We've been in production since 2016 and are currently providing cloud infrastructure for several high profile academic projects, including CERN's ALICE and ATLAS experiments.
+Our hardware is located exclusively on-premise, our services are developed locally and we are almost entirely based on Open Source Software and open standards, making us a more transparent alternative to commercial cloud providers.
-    how_to_access: All users at educational institutions via Feide
+    how_to_access: Feide or upon application
     instance_of: openstack
     related_pages:
       Your_tasks: [data_analysis, storage]